saeedhei/team-somaya-hosainzada/docs/git/origin-sync-and-update.md

-# You want to update your local branch and KEEP your changes
+# You want to update your local branch and KEEP your changes - My Forked repo

 git stash             # save your local changes temporarily git pull origin main  # pull the latest changes